Interview conducted and documented by Hunter Ackerley

 Q: What were the main findings of your research surrounding vaginal bacteria and cervical cancer?

-A: Our study revealed that vaginal microbiome, a community of bacteria that resides in the vagina of women with cervical cancer and precancerous lesions, differs from the microbiome of healthy women.
+A: Our study revealed that vaginal microbiome, a community of bacteria that resides in the vagina of people with cervical cancer and precancerous lesions, differs from the microbiome of healthy people.
 In cancer and pre-cancer patients “good” bacteria, that are lactobacilli, are diminished and replaced by mixture of “bad” bacteria associated with vaginal infections.
-In our study we also revealed some differences in the microbiome between Arizona Latinas and women of non-Hispanic origin.
+In our study we also revealed some differences in the microbiome between Arizona Latinas and people of non-Hispanic origin.
 We also identified new bacteria, which may contribute to development and progression of cervical cancer.
 We linked the presence of Sneathia, a microbe commonly found in the female reproductive tract, with human papillomavirus (HPV) infection, which is a primary cause of cervical cancer, as well as with cervical cancer and precancerous lesions.
-We also showed that women with cervical cancer, but not with precancerous lesions or women infected with HPV exhibit inflammation, which is a response of our immune system to fight infections or foreign bodies.
+We also showed that people with cervical cancer, but not with precancerous lesions or people infected with HPV exhibit inflammation, which is a response of our immune system to fight infections or foreign bodies.
 Our study also revealed unique proteins, produced by our immune system, to be associated with cervical cancer and vaginal bacteria.
 Overall, our study revealed unique microbes living in, and proteins produced by our body, to be connected with cervical cancer progression and development.

 Q: What implications do you believe these findings have for society at large?